dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1914 — FREQUENCY RECEIVED BY ROMAIN ROLLAND. <br>
+\>SCAFFOLDING: PLANETARY CONSCIENCE ACTIVATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// La guerre des peuples n’est que la dissonance d’un même accord. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// The war of peoples is but the dissonance of a single chord. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1913 — FREQUENCY RECEIVED BY NIELS BOHR. <br>
 \>SCAFFOLDING: ATOMIC ORBIT QUANTIZATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>